OpenGrade

 - • Third parties registered as AIS (Account Information Service) providers

-- • Customer consent required for each data access via bank OAuth
+- • Client consent required for each data access via bank OAuth

 Available Data